amandamiotto/2025March-nci-hpc-intro/_episodes/11-connecting.md

    alt="Screenshot of ARI" caption="" %}

+Please note: ARE times out after 15 minutes - you may need to type `ls` every ten minutes to keep it logged in.

 ## Looking Around Your Remote Home

 Very often, many users are tempted to think of a high-performance computing